vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

 # ZK Census Proof

-This document is splitted in two main sections:
+This document is divided in two sections:
-- **Protocol design**: high level overview of the protocol, without giving much specific details, but showing the main idea.
+- **Protocol design**: high level overview of the protocol.
-- **Implementation spec**: step by step specification, explaining all the details, the data structures used, how things are hashed, etc. With the aim to avoid leaving any ambiguous concept.
+- **Implementation spec**: detailed specification, featuring the relevant data structures, how things are hashed, etc.

 ## Protocol design